Ultimate Forza Horizon 4 Drift Tune Guide

 If you’re keen to learn the in’s and out’s of drift tuning to get the very best out of your setup, then check out this insanely comprehensive guide to teach you everything you could ever need to know when it comes to drift tuning.

 So, there we have it!
-We hope that we’ve provided you with a solid drift tune to begin your Forza Horizon 4 drifting journey.
+We hope that we’ve provided you with a solid Forza Horizon 4 drift tune to begin your Forza Horizon 4 drifting journey.

 Looking to try Forza Horizon 4 on your VR rig?
 Then read our VR guide.

 Want to master your Horizon 5 drifting skills?
-Check out our recommended Forza Horizon 5 drift tune.
+Then check out our recommended Forza Horizon 5 drift tune.

 Thank you for reading our Forza Horizon 4 Drift Tune guide.